 This Annex contains additional instructions in relation to the templates included in Annex I of this Regulation.
 The first column of the tables identifies the items to be reported by identifying the columns and rows as showed in the template in Annex I.

 Templates which shall be filled in in accordance with the instructions of the different sections of this Annex are referred to as ‘this template’ throughout the text of the Annex.

+All references to articles should refer to Directive 2009/138/EC of the European Parliament and of the Council of 25 November 2009 on the taking-up and pursuit of the business of insurance and reinsurance (Solvency II) unless otherwise specified.

 S.01.01 — Content of the submission